treehouses/webssh/README.md

 docker build -t webssh .
 ```
 ## Usage:
-- After build the docker image can run as a daemon service with default port 8888 ``docker run -p 8888:8888 -d webssh:1.1``
+- After build the docker image can run as a daemon service with default port 8888 ``docker run -p 8888:8888 -d webssh``
 - Open a browser navigate to the ``serverip:8888``